drojf/ai_somnium_fps_camera/Readme.md

 ## TODO

 - Only modify the current camera, not all cameras in the scene.
+(Note: Using dnspy's debug mode, Camera.allCameras actually lists named cameras)
+- Freecam in somniums?

 ## Notes